Wumpuspro/node.js-v16-replit/README.md

-# Node.js 16 on replit
+# Node.js 16 on replit like this follow all the step

 Steps: